JetBrains/guide/site/java/tips/navigate-to-test/index.md

   - navigation
   - testing
 author: md
-subtitle: Go to your matching test class
+subtitle: Go to your matching test class with one keyboard shortcut.
 thumbnail: ./thumbnail.png
 seealso:
   - title: (video) Navigation in IntelliJ IDEA